Fluor Logo

 Executive Summary

 In October 2018, LNG Canada made a final investment decision to build its liquefied natural gas (LNG) export facility in Kitimat, British Columbia, Canada.
-The project represents the largest energy investment in Canadian history.
+The project represented the largest energy investment in Canadian history.

 Client's Challenge